borntofrappe/fullstack-d3/README.md

   oldBinGroups.remove();
   ```

-- new elements are included through a group element
+- new elements are included with a group element

   ```js
   const newBinGroups = binGroups.enter().append('g');